SHREVEPORT VIOLENT CRIMES ATTORNEY

 A violent crime is a type of criminal offense in which a person uses, attempts, or threatens to use force or violence against another individual or their property.
-While many violent crimes do include the use of a deadly or dangerous weapon, this element is not required to be considered a violent crime.
+While many violent crimes do include the use of a deadly or dangerous weapon, such as a gun, this element is not required to be considered a violent crime.
 As such, there are a variety of crimes that fall under the umbrella of violent crimes in Louisiana, including but not limited to kidnapping, aggravated arson, sexual battery, armed robbery, and even stalking.

 At the Law Office of Michael J. Vergis, we handle violent criminal charges of all kinds.
 The following offenses are just some of the cases we are prepared to take.

 Assault and Battery

 In Louisiana, assault is defined as the intent or effort to inflict bodily harm on another person, while battery is considered the deliberate use of force or aggression against a person.
 A purposeful act or a credible threat of an action that causes a reasonable fear of imminent injury qualifies as an assault.
 For instance, when a person makes threats to harm or hit someone else and appears to have the ability to follow through on those threats, assault charges may be brought against them.